bitsof/bitsof/ai-knowledge/writing-guide.md

 - Draft content is stored in: `/content/blog/drafts/{topic-name}/`
 - Final markdown is stored in: `/content/blog/posts/{topic-name}.md`
 - HTML fragments are generated to: `/public/html/fragments/blog/{slug}.html`
-- Blog metadata is stored in: `/public/data/blog-posts.json`
+- Blog metadata is extracted from the HTML fragments during the build process.

 **Mandatory AI-Collaborative Writing Process:**